JohnWGardner/ecotrails/README.md

 ## Criteria met:

 - At least one original custom model with associated functionalities, markedly different from those present in the Hello, Django! or Codestar Blog walkthrough projects if they have been used in your project.
-Answer = (ecotrails/destinations/models.py) and (ecotrails/about/models.py)
+Status=Done: (ecotrails/destinations/models.py) and (ecotrails/about/models.py)

 - At least one form on the front end, which provides either admin or regular users with CRUD functionality without having to access the admin panel.
-Answer = (ecotrails/destinations/forms.py) and (ecotrails/blog/forms.py)
+Status=Done: (ecotrails/destinations/forms.py) and (ecotrails/blog/forms.py)

 - At least one UI element on the front end, which allows either admin or regular users to delete records in the database without having to access the admin panel.
-Answer = (ecotrails/destinations/templates/destinations/destination_list.html) and (ecotrails/blog/templates/blog/post_detail.html)
+Status=Done: (ecotrails/destinations/templates/destinations/destination_list.html) and (ecotrails/blog/templates/blog/post_detail.html)

 - Evidence of agile methodologies followed during the development of your project in the GitHub repository.
-Answer = ecotrails/static/images/README/Agile Planning.jpg
+Status=Done: ecotrails/static/images/README/Agile Planning.jpg

 - DEBUG mode set to False.
-Answer: DEBUG = False
+Status=Done: DEBUG = False

 - Working functionality for users to register and log in and out of the application without issues.
-Answer = (django.contrib.auth.models import User)
+Status=Done: (django.contrib.auth.models import User)

 - Detailed testing write ups, beyond results of validation tools.
-Answer = inc testing against user story compliance
+Status=Done: inc testing against user story compliance

-## Accessibility
+## Accessibility testing

 - Google Lighthouse audit reports an accessibility score of 87%, ensuring users with disabilities can access the site effectively.